Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

 Flexibility services can be requested by different actors with distinct purposes.
-While a \gls{DSO} may intend to prevent congestion, a \gls{BRP} may aim at portfolio optimization.
-Therefore, flexibility could be activated simultaneously from different \gls{FM} actors and with opposing effects.
-Such scenarios can result in financial damage, since services may be procured without achieving the desired outcome.
-At the same time, price-based demand response introduces additional flexibility activations in distribution grids. \glspl{DSO} might be unaware of future behavior of price-driven loads during flexibility planning.
-Thus, a risk for network violations exists if the service procured by a \gls{DSO} results in over-activation of flexible loads.
+While a \gls{DSO} may intend to prevent congestion, a \gls{BRP} aims at portfolio optimization.
+Thus, flexibility services with opposing effects could be activated simultaneously, resulting in financial damage as services may be procured without achieving the desired outcome.
+At the same time, price-based demand response introduces additional flexibility activations in \glspl{DN}. \Glspl{DSO} might be unaware of future behavior of price-driven loads during flexibility planning.
+Thus, a risk for network violations exists if the \gls{DSO} service is reinforced by price-driven flexibility.